29th Annual Smoky Mountain Winterfest Celebration

 Christmas at Dolly Parton’s Stampede pulls out all the stops when it comes to decorating for the holidays.
 One of the highlights is their 60-foot-tall tree, adorned with colorful lights, ribbons and sparkling ornaments from the very bottom to the twinkling star on top.
 Another must-see is The Island in Pigeon Forge with all new decorations including approximately 40,000 ornaments, half a million lights and more than 5,000 feet of garland.
 Guests are treated to three new Christmas trees, including one that stands 40 feet tall and allows guests to walk through.
 Santa and Mrs. Claus greet guests at their new workshop while roving carolers fill the air with Christmas music.

-Christmas at Smoky Mountain Adventures puts a new spin on the holidays with an all-new Christmas dinner and show.
+Christmas at Celebration!
+A Spectacular Dinner Show puts a new spin on the holidays with an all-new Christmas dinner and show.
 This year, it is Christmas in Timber Ridge and the competition is on to see which lumber camp family is the best at growing and supplying the best Christmas trees in all the land.

 And the best way to take in the beauty and splendor of all the light displays throughout Pigeon Forge is on the Winterfest Driving Tour of Lights, which begins at the north end of the Parkway.